 Resident students should complete their housing registration online via MyArcadia.
 Students who submit their Housing Application by June 22 will be the first students given housing assignments.

 All first-year students participate in a required Common Read as a part of the First-Year Seminar Program and Fall Orientation.
 This year, the Common Read is Dead Man Walking, by Sister Helen Prejean.
+Copies are available for purchase at the Templeton Campus Store.

 Students will be e-mailed information about AlcoholEdu & Haven, interactive, online programs designed to help you learn skills to make informed choices, how to protect yourself, and how to deal with drinking and sexually inappropriate conduct if or when it occurs around you.
 These programs will be available to new students late-July.
 Students should complete these programs by Thursday, August 23.